-How well?
+• How well?

-Percent of targeted audiences that participated in a training or informationsharing session Is anyone better off?
+Percent of targeted audiences that participated in a training or informationsharing session • Is anyone better off?

-Percent of participants in a training or information-sharing session who selfreport an increase in knowledge about resources for children and families and how to access them Non-RBA Strategies Strategy 1: Increase access to supportive services that are tailored to meet the needs of people most impacted by drug use-related harms, taking into consideration individual, family, and community differences Implementation lead: Harm Reduction team Collaborating teams: Special Populations, Provider Relations, Adult Services, Child & Family Action steps and measures:
+Percent of participants in a training or information-sharing session who selfreport an increase in knowledge about resources for children and families and how to access them Non-RBA Strategies Strategy 1: Increase access to supportive services that are tailored to meet the needs of people most impacted by drug use-related harms, taking into consideration individual, family, and community differences Note: BHSB lost funding for the statewide harm reduction training institute effective July 1, 2025.
+We are working to identify alternate sources of funding to advance this strategy.
+Implementation lead: Harm Reduction team Collaborating teams: Special Populations, Provider Relations, Adult Services, Child & Family Action steps and measures:

-• Identify and implement innovative harm reduction approaches that meet the needs of people most impacted by drug-use related harms Measure: Three new harm reduction-informed projects are funded via BHSB or with BHSB's support Provide harm reduction training for BHSB staff who support programs serving people most impacted by drug-use harms Measure: 100% of BHSB programmatic staff attend a harm reduction training relevant to their area of work - Expand collaboration with partners serving people impacted by drug use Measure: Six new or renewed collaborations are formed with partners that serve people impacted by drug use - Support organizations to expand access to harm reduction services for Spanish-speaking people who use drugs Measure: Four providers receive training, resources, or technical assistance from BHSB to expand access to harm reduction services for Spanish-speaking people who use drugs
+• Identify and implement innovative harm reduction approaches that meet the needs of people most impacted by drug-use related harms Measure: Three new harm reduction-informed projects are implemented by BHSB or with BHSB's support • Provide harm reduction training for BHSB staff who support programs serving people most impacted by drug-use harms Measure: 100% of BHSB programmatic staff attend a harm reduction training relevant to their area of work • Expand collaboration with partners serving people impacted by drug use Measure: Six new or renewed collaborations are formed with partners that serve people impacted by drug use • Support organizations to expand access to harm reduction services for Spanish-speaking people who use drugs

-Measure: 50% of BHSB programmatic staff receive training, resources, or technical assistance to expand access to harm reduction services for Spanish-speaking people who use drugs • Offer four population-specific harm reduction trainings to public behavioral health system providers Measure: Four population-specific, harm reduction trainings are provided during BHSB All Provider Meetings Strategy 2: Create an ongoing monitoring structure to ensure a coordinated behavioral health crisis system for the lifespan in Central Maryland (Baltimore City and Baltimore, Carroll and Howard Counties) Implementation lead: Crisis & Diversion Workgroup Action steps and measures:
+Measure: Four providers receive training, resources, or technical assistance from BHSB to expand access to harm reduction services for Spanish-speaking people who use drugs Measure: 50% of BHSB programmatic staff receive training, resources, or technical assistance to expand access to harm reduction services for Spanish-speaking people who use drugs • Offer four population-specific harm reduction trainings to public behavioral health system providers Measure: Four population-specific, harm reduction trainings are provided during BHSB All Provider Meetings Strategy 2: Create an ongoing monitoring structure to ensure a coordinated behavioral health crisis system for the lifespan in Central Maryland (Baltimore City and Baltimore, Carroll and Howard Counties) Implementation lead: Crisis & Diversion Workgroup Action steps and measures:

-• Hold 6 meetings per year with representation from each jurisdiction where 988, mobile crisis and other aspects of the Central Maryland crisis system are reviewed, and the group provides meaningful input Measure: Six meetings held per year, for which minutes reflect meaningful input by the group Develop a process for people with lived experience to provide meaningful feedback on crisis data Measure: Process for people with lived experience to provide meaningful feedback on crisis data is developed Strategy 3: Enhance processes to ensure maximum expenditures of awarded funds Implementation lead: Finance Department Collaborating teams: Data and Operations teams; Programs and Policy & Communications Departments Action steps and measures:
+• Hold 6 meetings per year with representation from each jurisdiction where 988, mobile crisis and other aspects of the Central Maryland crisis system are reviewed, and the group provides meaningful input Measure: Six meetings held per year, for which minutes reflect meaningful input by the group • Develop a process for people with lived experience to provide meaningful feedback on crisis data Measure: Process for people with lived experience to provide meaningful feedback on crisis data is developed Strategy 3: Enhance processes to ensure maximum expenditures of awarded funds Implementation lead: Finance Department Collaborating teams: Data and Operations teams; Programs and Policy & Communications Departments Action steps and measures:

-Develop reports to analyze historical finance data to determine what internal and external factors contribute to underspending and the reports needed to track various contributors

-Measure: Analysis is completed, contributing factors are identified, and reports to track contributing factors are created Develop organization-wide procedures to systematically track and recognize underspending and what methods to use to minimize underspending in current and future periods Measure: Procedures to track and methods to minimize underspending are developed Strategy 4: Categorize operating budget and expenditures based on BHSB services Implementation lead: Finance Department Collaborating teams: Data, Operations and Executive teams; Programs and Policy & Communications Departments Action steps and measures:
+• Develop reports to analyze historical finance data to determine what internal and external factors contribute to underspending and the reports needed to track various contributors Measure: Analysis is completed, contributing factors are identified, and reports to track contributing factors are created • Develop organization-wide procedures to systematically track and recognize underspending and what methods to use to minimize underspending in current and future periods Measure: Procedures to track and methods to minimize underspending are developed Strategy 4: Categorize operating budget and expenditures based on BHSB services Implementation lead: Finance Department Collaborating teams: Data, Operations and Executive teams; Programs and Policy & Communications Departments Action steps and measures: